QuickBooks Blog

 Tangible assets

 As the name implies, tangible assets are those assets that you can see and touch.
 This can include items that may also be referred to as current or fixed assets.
-For instance, cash — a current asset — is a tangible asset because it’s something you can physically touch.
-Most fixed assets are also tangible assets for the same reason.
-Land, real estate, machinery, equipment, and furniture are, after all, things you can see and touch.
+For instance, cash, which is a current asset, is a tangible asset because it’s something you can physically touch.
+Most fixed assets are also tangible assets for the same reason, as land, real estate, machinery, equipment and furniture are, after all, things you can see and touch.

 Intangible assets

-These are the opposite of tangible assets, and include any assets that are, well, not tangible.
-Examples of intangible assets include things like franchise agreements, patents, brands, trademarks, and copyrights.
+These are the opposite of tangible assets, and include any assets that not tangible like franchise agreements, patents, brands, trademarks, and copyrights.

 Operating assets